naderakhgari/FT-Challenge/README.md

 ## In future

-I would use service worker to make the app capable of working offline I will use Origami component to design the app
+I will use service worker to make the app capable of working offline I will use Origami component to design the app
 I will write unit test and deploy it in circle-CI for automatic testing